 As the world’s first completely fenced eco-sanctuary in an urban area, Zealandia is a landmark wildlife park in the heart of Wellington.
 It protects around 225ha of native forest that provides habitat for more than 40 rare wildlife species, many of which can be spotted on self-guided or guided walking tours.
 Keep an eye out for New Zealand kaka and colourful tui birds as you explore the trails by day, together with tuatara reptiles, which are so ancient they originated in the Triassic period.
 After dark, you can join one of the Kids’ Night Walks to experience the magical display of glow worms and see flightless kiwis fossicking for food.

-6. International Antarctic Centre
+6. Experience driving across the ice at the International Antarctic Centre

 Ever wanted to experience life in Antarctica (without having to head across the Drake Passage)?
 You can do just that at the International Antarctic Centre in Christchurch.
 After being buffeted by -18°C winds in the Storm Dome, you can jump aboard their amphibious vehicle, Hägglund, to experience driving across the ice.
 Watch as the adorable little blue penguins are fed, and immerse yourself in the stunning landscapes of Antarctica in the 4D Theatre.
 There’s also an interactive Antarctic Gallery where you can see what life is like at Scott Base and try on extreme cold weather clothing.

-7. Skiing and snowboarding
+7. Skiing and snowboarding are a must-do activities in New Zealand!

 For Aussie families, New Zealand is a very popular destination for skiing and snowboarding, with wide, open runs that are ideal for beginner and intermediate snow bunnies.
 There are plenty of resorts to choose from, many of which have dedicated kids’ programs and/or child-minding services, as well as self-catering apartments right on their doorstep.